wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 The power of demonstration (enabled by time-boxed iterations/sprints,) whether it is for the client or kept internal to the team, results in extended benefits.
 Demonstrations reground the team in terms necessity to make progress vs. spin wheels.
 Demos encourge quality, because no one wants to demo something that does not work (or look good.)
 Stakeholders  can rest assured they did not buy snake oil and value is being delivered.
 Demonstrations ensure your heading in the right direction.
 Last but not least, demos allow the team to celebrate success in short bursts - It feels great to get something done especially when the road ahead is a long one !

 Give it a go and let me know if this works for your team.
+Think this is too simple ?
+Well, that's the point.